markh-de/KiVar/README.md

 ##### Purpose

 To define to which aspect (i.e. group/dimension/degree of freedom) a component's Choice Identifiers relate to, an **Aspect Identifier** must be specified for every component that uses one or more Choice Expressions.

+##### Declaration and Definition

+KiVar uses implicit declarations for Choice definitions.

+That is, adding a new Choice to an Aspect is simply done by using the Choice Identifier in any Choice Expression.
+This will cause the Choice to be created or extended (if it matches an existing one).

+It is therefore important to pay attention to correct spelling of Choice Identifiers, so that Choice Identifiers can be correctly allocated.

 ##### Specification